A Quick Run Through Athens

 Taxis in Athens deserve to be on a list of tips for visiting Athens!

-When you are travelling by taxi in Athens, make sure that you know what the taxi fare should be.
+When you are traveling by taxi in Athens, make sure that you know what the taxi fare should be.
 If you really only want to go from point A to point B, make sure that is the rate quoted for your ride.
 We found that many of the taxi drivers automatically start their fares at a rate that includes a guided tour.
 And some won’t budge from that rate!

 We were not really looking for a tour on one taxi ride, but our taxi tour in Athens may be one of the best tours we ever took.
 Our cab driver Nikolas started at the tour rate but when we said we would pay only the flat fare to go to our destination, he quickly said “ok”.
 Once we were in the car, he started his soft sell and a very easy negotiation to a tour rate we felt was more than fair.